francesco-fortunato/francesco-fortunato.github.io/_pages/en-us/about.md

 I’m Francesco Fortunato, a master's student in Engineering in Computer Science at Sapienza University of Rome.
 I began my academic journey with a Bachelor's degree in Computer and Automation Engineering from the same university.

 My areas of expertise and interest include the Internet of Things (IoT), telecommunications, software development, machine learning, and artificial intelligence.
-I am passionate about devising innovative solutions and addressing complex challenges through the application of advanced coding techniques.

 At present, I am dedicated to further enhancing my skill set, engaging in diverse projects, and staying abreast of emerging technologies.
-Through both academic research and practical projects, I continuously strive to expand my knowledge and capabilities.
+Through both study and practical projects, I continuously strive to expand my knowledge and capabilities.

 ---